 Is it possible to buy oral Vitamin K for infants?

-K-Quinone is made up of Vitamin K1 from alfalfa, nettles, and green tea.
-This supplement is diluted in an olive and soy oil base.
-Because it is sold as a supplement without FDA approval, this medication is not required to have the stated amount of vitamin K. The amount could vary widely from vial to vial, and K-Quinone is not regulated or certified by a third party.
+However, there is at least one oral Vitamin K1 supplement that you can buy in the U.S. As you can see here, BIO-K-MULSION® contains 500 micrograms of Vitamin K1 (as K1-phytonadione) per drop (4 drops = 2 mg).
+The other ingredients are water, gum arabic, and sesame seed oil.
+But because it is sold as a supplement without FDA approval, this medication is not required to have the stated amount of Vitamin K1.
+The amount could vary widely from vial to vial, since it is not regulated or certified by a third party.

 What are the pros of the Vitamin K shot?

-- Vitamin K is slowly released over time from the injection site, thus providing sufficient Vitamin K1 until the baby’s Vitamin K levels reach adult levels naturally.
+- Vitamin K is slowly released over time from the injection site, which provides enough Vitamin K1 until the baby’s Vitamin K levels reach adult levels naturally

 What are the cons of the Vitamin K shot?